IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 <!-- Angular -->

 > [!NOTE]
-> This topic discusses changes only for Angular Data Visualization related controls eg. (charts, excel, spreadsheet, maps)
+> This topic discusses changes only for components that are not included in the {PackageAngularComponents} package.
-> For changes specific to Angular LOB components, please see [Ignite UI Angular Changes](https://github.com/IgniteUI/igniteui-angular/blob/master/CHANGELOG.md)
+> For changes specific to {PackageAngularComponents} components, please see [Ignite UI Angular Changes](https://github.com/IgniteUI/igniteui-angular/blob/master/CHANGELOG.md)

 <!-- end: Angular -->